 It’s about the tools.
 Tools assist in creating a final product.
-These math tools listed below are just as important to create the final product of students understanding mathematical concepts as the concepts themselves.
+These math tools listed below are just as important to creating the final product, students understanding mathematical concepts, as the concepts themselves.

 #1 Purposeful Talk

 #2 Math Journals